If you have any burning questions then have a look at our FAQ first to see if the answer is already there!

 What is the Project Award?
 How is that different to the overall winner?

 The Project Award is a standalone part of the competition where photographers will be judged on a small body of work.
-This collection should have a link between the images and have some form of coherence either in colour/meaning/subject/location etc. This small portfolio of work is judged together as a collection.
+This collection should have a link between the images and have some form of coherence either in color/meaning/subject/location etc. This small portfolio of work is judged together as a collection.

 In contrast, the overall winner (The Photographer of the Year) will be the photographer judged to have submitted the best 6 photographs that show artistry, craft and variety of approach or subject matter.
 These photos may be submitted to different categories.
 If you submit 6 or more images then you will automatically be considered for the overall title, you do not need to separately enter for consideration.